 - There is no jury in appellate cases.
 A panel of three judges will listen to both sides, review the records and briefs, and make a decision. - Witnesses are not presented. - In most cases, the attorneys will be given 15 minutes to explain the case and make their argument.
-Appellant's attorney may use five minutes to rebut the other party's presentation. - An appellate judge usually asks questions during the attorneys' presentation.
+Appellant's attorney may use five minutes to rebut the other party's presentation. - The appellate judges on the panel usually ask questions during the attorneys' presentation.